Cabbache/Deauthenticator/README.md

 ### Further Information ###
 This was tested on kali linux on a laptop PC and on Raspberry pi 2B with raspbian wheezy OS running on battries.
-The code Contains lines that blink a RGB LED attached to a RPi in order to indicate what it's doing.
+The code Contains lines that blink a RGB LED attached to the RPi in order to indicate what it's doing.

 Note that the script is still being developed.